Gaya/resume/README.md

 ### Philips ([philips.com](https://philips.com))
 _**HealthSuite Digital Platform - Philips Healthcare**_
 Working on a Node.js backend application within the Healthcare department of Philips.
 Development for a field filled with strict rules and quality requirements.
+Platform where a lot of AWS's services were utilized.

 ---